rabbitmq/rabbitmq-website/site/feature-flags.md

 This subsystem does not guarantee that all future changes in RabbitMQ can be implemented as feature flags and entirely backwards compatible with older release series.
-Therefore, <strong>a future versio nfo RabbitMQ might still require a clusterwide shutdown for upgrading</strong>.
+Therefore, <strong>a future version of RabbitMQ might still require a cluster-wide shutdown for upgrading</strong>.

 Please always read [release notes](/changelog.html) to see if a rolling